 Only one person per manifest can be listed as the "pilot" and this is typically the person acting as pilot in command of the flight.
-Other pilots and/or crew on board may be listed as "crew."
-According to CBP, a crewmember is a person other than the pilot in command serving on board the aircraft in a capacity required for normal operation and service of the flight.
-Typically, in an aircraft rated for single pilot operations, your wife will not meet the definition of a crewmember and therefore should be listed as a passenger.
+Other pilots and/or crew on board may be listed as "crew" only in certain circumstances.
+According to CBP, a crewmember is a person other than the pilot in command, serving on board the aircraft in a capacity required for normal operation and service of the flight.
+Typically, in an aircraft rated for single pilot operations, a second person will not meet the definition of a crewmember and therefore should be listed as a passenger.

 If you begin to fill out a Notice of Departure or Arrival and close out of eAPIS before submitting your manifest, the next time you log in a screen will appear stating, “You currently have a Saved Manifest”.
 You will then be given the option to proceed with the saved manifest.
 TIP: If you want to start filling out the manifest, but are not exactly sure of your departure time, fill out as much as you can and then close out of the Web site.
 Once you are confident of your departure time, you can log back into eAPIS and submit.

 Once you have submitted a manifest through eAPIS, if you need to add additional travelers, you can submit another manifest with the same flight information.
 It is not necessary to resubmit the travelers that have already been transmitted, but you will need to resubmit the pilot each time as eAPIS always requires a pilot for each manifest.

 Once a manifest has been submitted, traveler's names cannot be deleted.
 If a passenger who had been listed on the manifest does not take the flight, it is not necessary to do anything further.

 While submitting a notice of departure from the United States, I can’t find my airport code of departure?
 Can’t I depart from any airport in the United States?